akai-z/magento1-keycash/README.md

 KeyCash is a service that supports cash on delivery (COD) orders in emerging markets.

 COD is a popular alternative to credit card payments for e-commerce shopping.
-It is dominant in countries such as: India, Russia, Saudi Arabia.
-And a popular one in Asia, Africa and East Europe.
+And it's popular in Asia, Africa and East Europe.

 COD orders are higher risk for merchants,
 because orders may be rejected upon delivery wasting time and money.